 The two most common banjo playstyles are Scruggs style and clawhammer.
 Other styles exist (such as simply playing with a guitar pick), but these are the two which are most commonly associated specifically with banjo playing.

-Scruggs Style.
+Scruggs Style (or 3-Finger Style).
 The most common form of picking in bluegrass music is Scruggs style (named after Earl Scruggs), where the player uses fingerpicks on the thumb, index and middle fingers.
 The ring and pinky fingers are typically used as a brace against the body of the banjo.
 In this playstyle the strings are plucked very quickly in repetitive patterns (rolls), resulting in a very fast, lively sound.

 Clawhammer.
 Also known as Frailing, the clawhammer style of play is preferred for old-time American music.
 The thumb and index or middle fingers are primarily used to pick.
 The hand forms a ‘claw’ shape with most of the movement coming from the wrist or elbow, rather than the fingers, which remain relatively stiff throughout.

 A big difference between clawhammer and Scruggs style is the direction in which the strings are plucked.
 Scruggs style players will pick down with the thumb and up with the fingers, whereas clawhammer players will pick downwards with all fingers.
 While Bluegrass can be called a picking style, clawhammer is more a rhythmic strumming style.

 Check out the video below for a great demonstration of the difference between 3-finger style and clawhammer.